Edward George Gray: Career and research

-Edward G. Gray came to the Anatomy Department at University College London (UCL) in 1955 to work as a postdoctoral assistant to John Z. Young.
+Edward George Gray came to the Anatomy Department at University College London (UCL) in 1955 to work as a postdoctoral assistant to John Z. Young.
 In 1959, he published a seminal paper on the synaptic structure in mammalian neocortex, describing a specialized organelle inside dendritic spines that he named the spine apparatus.
 In 1962, he published a method for isolating synaptosomes which are isolated axon terminals purified by centrifugation.
 In 1970, he described the clathrin coats of recycling vesicles and proposed that the coats provide a scaffold that determines the vesicle size.
 He became a Fellow of the Royal Society in 1976.
-In his later years, he suffered from severe clinical depression.